 Given by the Vilanova i la Geltrú’s City Council

 Given by the 1st edition of the IWater show

-In 2016, up to September 30th 2017, contributions reached 3,6 million euros.
+During 2016 until September 2017, contributions reached 3.6 million euros.
 Open Arms has total economic independence thanks to all the small contributions from private individuals.

 The remaining 4% comes from official organisations and local administrations.